Vietnam.vn - Nền tảng quảng bá Việt Nam

 Eating eggs increases beneficial nutrients and does not negatively affect heart disease or diabetes

-Now, new research conducted by Dr. Catherine Andersen, associate professor in the Department of Nutritional Sciences at the University of Connecticut (USA), has opened up a broader perspective on the nutritional outcomes of egg consumption.
+Now, new research conducted by Dr. Catherine Andersen, associate professor in the Department of Nutritional Sciences at the University of Connecticut (USA), has opened up a broader perspective on the nutritional results of egg consumption.

 Researchers compared not eating eggs with eating three egg whites per day and three whole eggs per day.